Applications for Summer 2020 Richmond Residency Internships will open in Handshake on February 1.

-Through the Center for Career and Community Engagement, Earlham is able to offer Richmond Residency internship funding, which gives students the opportunity to work with non-profit organizations in the Richmond and Whitewater Valley area.
+Through the Center for Global and Career Education, Earlham is able to offer Richmond Residency internship funding, which gives students the opportunity to work with non-profit organizations in the Richmond and Whitewater Valley area.

 Internships that qualify for Richmond Residency funding include a range of professional opportunities in structured environments, allowing students to apply their knowledge gained in the classroom to real-world projects.
 Once selected, Richmond Residency interns participate in all aspects of the Earlham Internship Program, including orientation, reflection assignments during the internship, and a poster presentation of learning the following Fall semester.

 The Richmond Residency program is donor-funded and a great option for students seeking their first internship experience.

 Please see the application procedures for the 2019-2020 academic year below.

 Before you apply for funding, you must find and secure a Richmond Residency internship.